RATING PROCESS & PROCEDURE

 Client agreeing to periodic review of rating during tenure of the rated instrument in case of acceptance of rating.
 Client also agrees to provide true, adequate and timely information for the purpose including No Default Statement on the first date of each month.

 Analysts shall not be involved in soliciting business/deciding the commercial terms of the rating assignment.
-This will be decided by the business development group / Senior Management.
+This will be decided by the business development group / CEO.

-Rating/Grading Agreement The Rating/grading Agreement/Mandate Contract signed between Informerics Ratings and the issuer/obligor/client contain the SEBI requirements, wherever applicable.
-Therefore, no rating/grading exercise (fresh/enhancement) shall be carried out unless the Rating/Grading Agreement is executed.
-Infomerics has a policy of not accepting any mandate from a sector for which its Rating/Grading Methodology is not in place.
+Rating/Grading Agreement: The Rating Agreement/Mandate Contract signed between Informerics Ratings and the issuer/obligor/client contain the SEBI requirements, wherever applicable.
+Therefore, no rating exercise (fresh/enhancement) shall be carried out unless the Rating Agreement is executed.
+Infomerics has a policy of not accepting any mandate from a sector for which its Rating Methodology is not in place.

-Submission of information by the client The Analysts Team/Analyst shall gather information about the issuer of the security being rated (issuer) and the characteristics of the security or obligation being rated (obligation), or, if an entity is being rated itself, information about the entity (obligor).
-The Analysts Team/Analyst shall then prepare a check list of information requirements and shall send a written communication to the client listing the documents required for the purpose of rating the instrument/facility or for the grading work.
+Submission of information by the client: The Analysts Team/Analyst shall gather information about the issuer of the security being rated (issuer) and the characteristics of the security or obligation being rated (obligation), or, if an entity is being rated itself, information about the entity (obligor).
+The Analysts Team/Analyst shall then prepare a check list of information requirements and shall send a written communication to the client listing the documents required for the purpose of rating the instrument/facility.
 In addition to the aforesaid check list, the Analysts Team/Analyst shall ask for other documents/information depending upon the requirement of each case.

 Thereafter, the draft Rating Report is compiled by the Analysts Team/Analyst.The credit rating report highlights the basis of rating decision.
 It also highlights the key factors affecting the rating and provide forward looking opinions on these factors.
 For the purpose of entire exercise, the relevant methodologies developed by Infomerics Ratings for different sectors and the relevant criteria is followed.